Rage6/bracket-referee/README.md

 <b>Status</b>: <i>Complete</i>

 <u><i>PURPOSE:</i></u>
 <p>This is an exercise of my PHP skills and database design, and it's purpose is for any user to compete against friends and family during any common tournaments ("March Madness", FIFA World Cup, etc.).
-It is my first, independent venture into "server-side" coding from scratch... and I'm LOVING it!
-Once completed, this app will allow the user to:</p>
+It was my first, independent venture into "server-side" coding from scratch... and I LOVED it!
+This app now allows the user to:</p>
 <ul>
   <li>Create, read, update, or delete their own account</li>
   <li>Create, read, update, or delete their own group(s)</li>